mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ## Customize Menu List props

-Column menu internally uses [`<MenuList />`](https://mui.com/material-ui/api/menu-list/) component, use `MenuListProps` component prop to update some props for it.
-Following example sets the menu layout to `dense`.
+The column menu uses a [`<MenuList />`](https://mui.com/material-ui/api/menu-list/) internally, you can use `MenuListProps` component prop to update its properties.
+The following example sets the menu layout to `dense`.

 {{"demo": "ColumnMenuDense.js", "bg": "inline"}}